Skip to main content

 enabled: true

-Method 3: Environment Variable (Service Account JSON)
+3. Environment Variable (Service Account JSON):

 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/service-account.json"